doomsbuster/express-react-boilerlpate/README.md

 > **Note on code coverage**
 >
-> Jest if fully configured to provide `istanbul` coverage for all files within the project.
+> Jest is fully configured to provide `istanbul` coverage for all files within the project.
 Typical configurations often only provide coverage for modules that have corresponding tests.
 >

 That's it!
 Have fun.

-## Few things you should know
+## Just for your knowledge

 ### Using `enzyme-to-json` and its `toJson` helper
 The `enzyme-to-json` module provides standard serializer for snapshot testing.
 A little lesser known fact about it is this helper function called `toJson`.
 In addition to providing an options object to get finer control over what gets serialized, its job is to simplyfiy the serialization of your component's snapshot.
 Let's take an example of what it does and what it looks like.